Suresh-Subedi/Suresh-Subedi/README.md

 ### Adventures in electronics
-Reprogram hoverboard motherboard to control wheel rotation<br/>
+* Reprogram hoverboard motherboard to control wheel rotation
-Reprogram monowheel motherboard to control leds, buzzer
+* Reprogram monowheel motherboard to control leds, buzzer\

-Interface 2009 mitsubishi colt steering wheel controls(swc), arduino pro and android tablet to control tablet with swc.
+* Interface 2009 mitsubishi colt steering wheel controls(swc), arduino pro and android tablet to control tablet with swc.
 Handling  press, double press and long press of 5 buttons with only 2 wires was quite challenging.
 Even dashboard display mode could be changed from swc (used mosfet for that).
 Ben Eater's videos are addicting.

 <!--